What Does the P0405 Code Mean?

 If the display on E2 is 5V, you will see the same display on EGLS, indicating that you have an open circuit.

 If the measured value on VC and EGLS measures 5V, but 0V on E2, there could be an internal or external short circuit.
 In this case you should check the resistance between VC and EGLS.
 If it is less than 100Ω, there is a short circuit and the sensor must be replaced.

 If the resistance is between 100Ω and 5,500Ω, there is a short circuit in the cables.

 However, if the measured value shows 0V at E2 and 4.5V at EGLS, the sensor is damaged and must be replaced.

 - Resistance Check

-The P0405 code is most often caused by issues with the EGR (Exhaust Gas Recirculation) and can be fixed easily.
+The P0405 code is most commonly caused by EGR (exhaust gas recirculation) problems and can be easily resolved.
 If you find anything confusing within the above article or have additional questions, just comment below and I will get back to you as soon as possible.